Kazuo Ishiguro: Nobel Prize in Literature

+2021–present: Klara and the Sun and Living

 Ishiguro's eighth novel, Klara and the Sun, was published by Faber and Faber on 2 March 2021.
 Rumaan Alam of The New Republic wrote it is "more simple than it seems, less novel than parable."
 It was longlisted for the 2021 Booker Prize.
-In the novel he discusses subjects such as the dangers of technological advancement, the future of our world, and the meaning of being human that he also broached in his earlier books.
+In this novel, narrated from the perspective of an "Artificial Friend" named Klara, he discusses subjects such as the dangers of technological advancement, the future of our world, and the meaning of being human that he also broached in his earlier books.

 Ishiguro adapted the screenplay for the 2022 British film Living, directed by Oliver Hermanus and starring Bill Nighy, from the 1952 Japanese film Ikiru directed by Akira Kurosawa.
-In 2023, Living was nominated for an Oscar Award in the Best Adapted Screenplay category.
+In 2023, Living was nominated for an Academy Award in the Best Adapted Screenplay category.

 Musical work

-Ishiguro has co-written several songs for the jazz singer Stacey Kent with saxophonist Jim Tomlinson, Kent's husband.
+Ishiguro has co-written several songs for the jazz singer Stacey Kent with Kent's husband, saxophonist Jim Tomlinson.
 Ishiguro contributed lyrics to Kent's 2007 Grammy-nominated album Breakfast on the Morning Tram, including its title track, her 2011 album, Dreamer in Concert, her 2013 album The Changing Lights, and her 2017 album, I Know I Dream.
 Ishiguro also wrote the liner notes to Kent's 2002 album In Love Again.
 Ishiguro first met Kent after he chose her recording of "They Can't Take That Away from Me" as one of his Desert Island Discs in 2002 and Kent subsequently asked him to write for her.

 Ishiguro has said of his lyric writing that "with an intimate, confiding, first-person song, the meaning must not be self-sufficient on the page.
 It has to be oblique, sometimes you have to read between the lines" and that this realisation has had an "enormous influence" on his fiction writing.

+In March 2024, Faber & Faber published Ishiguro's book The Summer We Crossed Europe in the Rain: Lyrics for Stacey Kent, a collection of 16 of his lyrics for Kent, with illustrations by Italian-French artist Bianca Bagnarelli.

+Influences

+Ishiguro counts Dostoyevsky and Proust among his influences.
+His works have also been compared to Salman Rushdie, Jane Austen, and Henry James, though Ishiguro himself rejects these comparisons.
+When asked who his favorite novelist is, he says "Charlotte Brontë's recently edged out Dostoevsky ...
+I owe my career, and a lot else besides, to Jane Eyre and Villette."

 Personal life

 Ishiguro has been married to Lorna MacDougall, a social worker, since 1986.
 They met at the West London Cyrenians homelessness charity in Notting Hill, where Ishiguro was working as a residential resettlement worker.
-The couple live in London.
-Their daughter, Naomi Ishiguro, is also an author, and published the book Escape Routes.
+The couple live in Golders Green, North London.
+Their daughter Naomi Ishiguro is also an author; she has published two books, including the short story collection Escape Routes.

 He describes himself as a "serious cinephile" and "great admirer of Bob Dylan".
+On Desert Island Discs, he chose Dylan's "Tryin' to Get to Heaven" as his favorite song.
+His book choice was the Collected Short Stories of Anton Chekhov.